expo/expo/docs/pages/versions/unversioned/sdk/branch.md

 - Enable Universal Links in the [Link Settings](https://dashboard.branch.io/link-settings) section of the Branch Dashboard and fill in your Bundle Identifier and Apple App Prefix.

 - Add an associated domain to support universal links to your `app.json` in the `ios.associatedDomains` section.
 This should be in the form of `applinks:<link-domain>` where `link-domain` can be found in the Link Domain section of the [Link Settings](https://dashboard.branch.io/link-settings) page on the Branch Dashboard.
+You will [need to rebuild](https://docs.expo.io/workflow/publishing/#some-native-configuration-cant-be-updated-by) your app for the new associated domain to be picked up.

 ## Importing Branch